Java-Archive/vaadin-components/README.md

 Documentation is : [Component-Fluent-API.md](Component-Fluent-API.md)

 ## Component - Login
-The boring but usefull Login Component
+The boring but useful Login Component
 Documentation is : [Component-Login.md](Component-Login.md)